Even if your A/B tests are well planned and strategized, when run, they can often lead to non-significant results and erroneous interpretations.

 Solution A: Play it safe; run tests separate of one another

-On the one hand, all common testing tools allow dividing-up traffic to a number of tests.
+On the one hand, most popular testing tools allow dividing-up traffic to a number of tests.
 It is possible, for example, to test the placement of the recommendations at 50% traffic, while the other 50% is used for the sale articles in the recommendations.
 This procedure ensures that the user sees only one of the running test concepts.
 In this case, you should make sure, that the test runtime is appropriately extended for every test.

 If a 50/50 split is not possible, tests can always be run sequentially.
 In this case, you should always prioritize the tests and accordingly and synchronize them in your roadmap.